 Q7.
 Who gets to drive the Zamboni at our new facility?

 A7.
 I think driving a Zamboni would be fun too, but the honest answer is “nobody.”
 We won’t use a Zamboni, we’ll use an ice scraper.
-It looks like a roto-tiller that ate an emormous razor blade. http://www.iceking.ca/ has some great photos and a video of its product in action.
+It looks like a roto-tiller that ate an emormous razor blade.
+We recently purchased a scraper from Ice King – and some of our club members got some hands-on instruction – check out our Dedicated Facility Blog post to see some pictures of it in action!

 Q8.
 Will we have year-round curling at the new facility, like we do now?